ngwanatiyani/ngwanatiyani/README.md

 🎨 Exploring UI/UX Design Trends and the potential of Cloud Computing.

 👯 Collaboration Goals
-🤝 Open to working on Web Development and any tech related projects.
+🤝 Open to working on Web Development and data analysis related projects.

 💡 Passionate about Educational Technology platforms that revolutionize learning.